ansys/pysystem-coupling/README.rst

 * ``AWP_ROOT232``

-If a variable is set but does not refer to a valid installation, PySystemCoupling fail at that point, rather than attempting to use the next variable.
+If a variable is set but does not refer to a valid installation, PySystemCoupling fails at that point, rather than attempting to use the next variable.

 In a standard user installation, the expectation is that only ``AWP_ROOT232`` is set.